kilngod/KilnGod.BlazorWebGL/ReadMe.md

 Mac and call it a day.

 ## Future Innovations
-1) 2D data visualization from C#
-2) 3D complete object viewing
+1) 3D complete object viewing
-3) 3D data visualization from c#
+2) 3D data visualization from c#